thumbs-iconprofessional dry cleaning, laundry, wash and fold, shoe repair and alteration services

 Breaking Up Stains

-Some stain removers make use of enzymes that break apart the stain molecules.
+Enzymes in full wash detergents break down the proteins and fats in stain.
 These protein-based enzymes digest stains in a similar way to how they digest and break down food molecules.
-Oxidizers like borax and peroxide also help break apart molecules.
+In contrast, dry cleaning utilizes oxidizers like hydrogen peroxide to break apart stubborn stain molecules without water.

 Hiding Stains

-Do you need any help getting a tough stain out of your well-worn clothes?
-Contact us at Imperial Valet, we offer dry cleaning and wash and fold laundry services in Washington, DC.
-Call us now on (202) 785-1444.
+If you need any help getting a tough stain out of your well-worn clothes?
+Contact us at Sterling Cleaners, we offer top-tier professional dry cleaning, wash and fold service, and pressing services in Washington, DC.
+Call us now at (202) 785-1444.

 Leave a Reply